-Federalism Effects
+Federalism Effects-Executive Order 13132

-Due to the migratory nature of certain species of birds, the Federal Government has been given responsibility over these species by the Migratory Bird Treaty Act.
+Due to the migratory nature of certain species of birds, the Federal Government has been given responsibility over these species by the MBTA.
 We annually prescribe frameworks from which the States make selections regarding the hunting of migratory birds, and we employ guidelines to establish special regulations on Federal Indian reservations and ceded lands.
 This process preserves the ability of the States and Tribes to determine which seasons meet their individual needs.
+We recognize that, in certain cases, conflicts may arise between States and specific Tribes on aspects of other Tribal treaty rights.
+The Service actively supports the parties reaching a mutually agreeable solution to such conflicts.

 Any State or Tribe may be more restrictive in its regulations than the Federal frameworks at any time.
 The frameworks are developed in a cooperative process with the States and the Flyway Councils.
-This process allows States to participate in the development of frameworks from which they make selections, thereby having an influence on their own regulations.
-These rules do not have a substantial direct effect on fiscal capacity, change the roles or responsibilities of Federal or State governments, or intrude on State policy or administration.
+This process allows States to participate in the development of frameworks from which they will make selections, thereby having an influence on their own regulations.
+This proposed rule will not have substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
 Therefore, in accordance with E.O.
-13132, these regulations do not have significant federalism effects and do not have sufficient federalism implications to warrant the preparation of a federalism summary impact statement.
+13132, these proposed regulations do not have federalism implications and do not warrant the preparation of a federalism summary impact statement.